Hibiscus Strawberry Bubble Tea

 This pretty hibiscus strawberry bubble tea is sweet, tart, and fruity!
 Get step-by-step instructions and tips for making the best bubble tea at home.

-Hibiscus has a tart, floral aroma that pairs nicely with strawberries.
+A combination of hibiscus tea and strawberry syrup gives this bubble tea its vibrant color and flavor.
+Hibiscus has a tart, floral flavor that pairs nicely with strawberries.
 It’s naturally caffeine-free since the tea is made from the dried plant and not actual tea leaves.

+The addition of tapioca pearls (or boba) makes this drink a bubble tea.
 Dried tapioca balls can be purchased online or at some Asian grocery stores.
 To get them nice and bouncy, all you need is to cook them in hot water.

-Recipe Highlights
+Recipe Summary

 - Hibiscus strawberry bubble tea is an iced drink made with dried hibiscus, strawberry syrup, tapioca balls, oat milk, ice, and water.